Data Science Certificate

 In addition, students must complete at least 5 other courses which are either Statistics courses numbered 526 or above, from within the department, or courses outside the department numbered 500 and above subject to prior approval by the Statistics coordinator.

-Electives in Statistics currently offered and to be offered in 2020-2021 at Newton Mount Ida include the following:
+Electives in Statistics currently offered and to be offered at Newton Mount Ida include the following:

 Students can also take elective courses in other graduate programs at UMass-Amherst including Computer Science, Biostatistics, Business & Analytics and Geosciences, among many others, with prior approval by the Statistics Coordinator.